woossi0/suite/docs/usermanual/source/intro/installation/mac/update.rst

       export PATH=$PATH:/opt/opengeo/pgsql/9.1/bin
       psql --version

 #.
-To backup, a specialized PostGIS upgrade utility is used. `Download this utility <http://repo.opengeo.org/suite/releases/pgupgrade/postgis_upgrade-4.0.zip>`_, and extract the archive to a temporary directory.
+To backup, a specialized PostGIS update utility is used. `Download this utility <http://repo.opengeo.org/suite/releases/pgupgrade/postgis_upgrade-4.0.zip>`_, and extract the archive to a temporary directory.
 To avoid permissions issues, it is best to put this directory on your desktop or in your home directory.
 By default, the backup files created from using this script will be saved into this directory.

    .. code-block:: console